approach to realising your copywriting goals

 Step 3: Commencement payment

 Once you’ve agreed to the cost, I’ll send you a 50% commencement invoice and my terms and conditions.
 If your project is $500, I'll ask for 100% upfront.

 Once you've paid the commencement invoice, I can schedule your project.

 Step 4: Book briefing and agree on timings

 We'll arrange a time that suits you to talk through your project in more detail over the phone.

 I’ll send you a briefing document with a list of info I’ll need to create copy that achieves all your goals.
-It's helpful if you can start filling this in and gathering any supporting material before the briefing.
+I’ll ask you to fill this in and gather any supporting material before our briefing.
 This will ensure I can hit the ground running after our briefing session.

 At this stage, I can also give you an exact deadline for the first draft.